 There are three stages of cervical cancer: stage 0, stage 1, and stage 2.

-- Stage 2 cervical cancer has invaded other organs, such as the bladder or rectum.
+• Stage 4A: The cancer has spread to nearby organs, such as the bladder or rectum.

 How is Cervical Cancer Diagnosed?